YourMobileGeek/100DaysOfCode2019/README.md

 * Day 69
   > Still at hardcoded rules.
 A lil bit of refactoring was done.
 Hopefully tomorrow all rules would be added.

+* Day 70
+  > Working for all rules now.